How to Instantly Generate Custom QR Codes to Open Mobile Apps

 Pro tip: Check-out our free QR Experience Playbook and QR Strategy Guide to learn learn how today’s leading apps, brands retailers are getting them right including density, scanning distance and how to brand and customize your QR codes.

-Step-by-Step: Custom QR Codes for Immediate Deployment
+Step-by-Step: Generate Custom QR Codes for Immediate Deployment

-To create a QR code, simply paste your default destination link into the URLgenius home page.
+To generate a mobile app QR code, simply paste your default destination link into the URLgenius home page.
 In this example, we are using the Instagram profile link for Tide laundry detergent.
 When pasting the link into URLgenius, note the icon for the app you are linking to appears in the upper right corner.
 If you don’t see the logo for your app just request to have the app added to the platform.
 You can customize the end of the link to be aligned with your campaign.
 In this example, we will customize the path to be “tidelaundry” to match the name of the Instagram social profile.

 When you select “Compose”, you will be taken to the settings page where you can test the QR code or copy the related app deep link which you can use in other marketing channels.